Berlin: The Center for Decentralized Finance – and Techno Music

 For Grigo, Berlin’s crypto scene reflects a broader appreciation in Germany for crypto’s promise of financial security and autonomy.
 Surveillance under East Germany’s “Stasi” secret police during Cold War times is still in the nation’s collective memory, Grigo said.
 That and a general fear of hyperinflation has left the country’s population somewhat amenable to crypto.

+This national sentiment may be one more factor that allows projects that call Berlin home – from regulated DeFi platforms like Swarm to privacy-preserving portfolio tracking app Rotki – to thrive, and what helps to draw talented developers from all over the world to Berlin-native conferences like ETHBerlin and Dappcon, organized by GnosisDAO, which builds decentralized infrastructure for Ethereum.

+"Why Berlin and not Munich or Frankfurt?
+After all those are the German financial centers, right?
+Frankly ...
+I don't think this could have happened there," Lefteris Karapetsas, the creator of Rotki, said.
+Karapetsas, who says he was at the Ethereum office on Waldermarstr street in 2015 when the mainnet was launched, added that "Berlin has the unique combination of talent, crazy, passion, dirty and even ugly stuff that combined together make it the capital of crypto for Europe."

-He also noted that Germany is only behind the U.S. globally in terms of the number of Bitcoin nodes and Ethereum validators hosted despite having one-fourth of the population.
+Grigo also noted that Germany is only behind the U.S. globally in terms of the number of Bitcoin nodes and Ethereum validators hosted despite having one-fourth of the population.

 “I think this is a strong indicator that crypto is very deeply rooted in Germany,” Grigo said.
 “And the heart of the German tech scene, and also its crypto scene, is definitely Berlin.”